-Our focus at Jen Kingwell Designs is the wholesale-only distribution of Jen's Patterns, Booklets, Notions and Quilters Dream batting.
+Our focus at Jen Kingwell Designs is the wholesale-only distribution of Jen's Patterns, Booklets, Notions, Aurifil Thread, and Quilters Dream Batting.
 Jen also designs fabrics with Moda that have a colourful vintage style.

 The team at Jen Kingwell Designs is proud to be partnered with a local print company that implement future-friendly printing processes and responsible recycling procedures.